TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Walk on the Wild Side: Sandals &.
 More
     *   Robert Graham
     *   Born on the Water: Costa Del Mar Sun &.
 More
-    *   Free Shipping: Bathroom Accessories
     *   CALPAK Luggage
     *   On-Trend Belt Bags Under $55
     *   Circus by Sam Edelman from $25
     *   Men's Golf Shop ft.
 Callaway
     *   Sperry Kids Starting at $25
+    *   Free Shipping: Bathroom Accessories
     *   Brands We Love: Cuisinart, Vitamix &.
 More
     *   Prep It Up: Kids' Styles Starting at $10
     *   New Baby Checklist: Confetti &.
 More
     *   New on HauteLook: FRNCH
     *   BeachLunchLounge
     *   Take the Plunge: Summer Swim Starting at $15
     *   Summer Essentials: On-Trend Sandals, Mules &.
 More
-    *   Summer Sneak Peek: Dresses, Tops &.
-More
     *   Heading into Summer: Men's Sandals &.
 More
     *   Countdown to Summer: Men's Tees &.
 More

     *   Kids' Summer Sneak Peek
-    *   New on HauteLook: GRLFRND
-    *   Glam Galore: Dress the Population &.
-More
     *   Aquatalia Men Up to 55% Off
     *   Suzy Levian Jewelry
-    *   On-Trend for Spring: Banjara &.
-More
     *   Korean Beauty: Masks, Makeup &.
 More
     *   Kitchen Storage
     *   $25 &.
 Under: Rachel Shoes
     *   Men's Designer Styles Under $50
-    *   Aquatalia
-    *   DKNY Girls' Sleep &.
+    *   Summer Sneak Peek: Dresses, Tops &.
 More
-    *   Nautica
+    *   New on HauteLook: GRLFRND
+    *   Glam Galore: Dress the Population &.
+More
     *   Free Shipping: Quirky Decorative Accents
-    *   Lucky Brand Men Under $50
-    *   Lucky Brand Shoes Up to 50% Off
-    *   Lucky Brand Handbags &.
-Accessories from $15

-    *   14K Gold &.
-More Under $80
-    *   Pretty in Pastel: Spring Bedding, Decor &.
-More
-    *   Kitchen Gadgets &.
-More
-    *   Men's Spring Styles Under $35
-    *   Daddy &.
-Me: Marc Joseph New York
-    *   Lucky Brand Kids
-    *   Easter Dresses ft.
-Laura Ashley
+    *   Daeng Gi Meo Ri
-    *   CRISLU Jewelry Up to 65% Off
+    *   Swims Up to 60% Off
     *   Kitchen to Table: Le Creuset
-    *   Ben Sherman Shoes from $30
     *   Tress It Up: Big Sexy Hair, Drybar &.
 More
     *   Chargers, Headphones &.
 More Up to 80% Off
-    *   Makeup We Love: Urban Decay, Lime Crime &.
-NARS
-    *   Beauty Heroes: Serums, Oils &.
-More from $10
-    *   LOVE Moschino Handbags
+    *   Nautica
     *   Free Shipping: Spring Bedding Up to 55% Off
-    *   Daeng Gi Meo Ri
-    *   Swims Up to 60% Off
+    *   DKNY Girls' Sleep &.
+More
     *   Spoil Your Pet: Clothes &.
 Accessories
     *   Free Shipping: Amrapur Towels Up to 70% Off
     *   Free Shipping: Kitchen Blowout
+*   WomenShop Sale Events

+    *   Abound, 14th &.
+Union and More Incl.
+Plus &.
+Petites
-    *   Date Night: Dresses from Bardot &.
+    *   Free Press &.
+Shimera
+    *   Our Exclusive Styles: Sandals, Pumps &.
 More
+    *   Steve Madden Starting at $30
+    *   Dresses Up to 70% Off
+    *   Steve Madden Handbags &.
+Accessories from $20
+    *   Cotton On &.
+Co.
-    *   Raincoats &.
-More ft.
-Joules
+    *   Weekend Vibes: Blu Pepper &.
+More from $15
-*   WomenShop Sale Events
+    *   Designers We Love ft.
+Anna Sui
+    *   Beauty Reaction
     *   Sperry Starting at $30
     *   Weekend Ready: Casually Cute Styles ft.
 Splendid
     *   BLVD Starting at $15